Blackish Cuckooshrike

 About the Blackish Cuckooshrike

 The Blackish Cuckooshrike belongs to the family Campephagidae, within the order Passeriformes.
-These birds typically live typically 7-9 years in the wild..
+These birds typically live average 6-9 years, with a maximum recorded of 12 years..

 How to Identify a Blackish Cuckooshrike